Weightlifting, Olympics 2024: Mirabai Chanu’s Paris dream ends with a fight but by a whisker

 In Tokyo, Chanu had brought joy to India with a silver medal on the very first day of the Games.
 But in Paris, after a grueling twelve days, the boost India desperately needed remained elusive.

-Chanu turns 30 today.
 With injuries shadowing her path, the future remains uncertain, but her journey from a simple, pizza-loving girl from Manipur to turning up in Paris has been nothing short of extraordinary.